Understanding the Convexity of a Bond: A practical guide with Calculator Applications

 Q: Is high convexity always better?

 A: While high convexity is generally beneficial, it's not always better.
 A higher convexity exposes the investor to greater risk in case of unexpected yield increases.
-The optimal level of convexity depends on the investor's risk tolerance and investment horizon.
+The optimal level of convexity depends on the investor's risk tolerance and investment horizon And that's really what it comes down to..

 Q: How can I calculate convexity for a bond portfolio?